-This BTEC National Extended Certificate in Countryside Management has been designed as a Tech Level qualification.
+This BTEC National Forestry and Arboriculture has been designed as a Tech Level qualification.
 As an approved centre you are required to ensure that during their study, every learner has access to meaningful activity involving employers.
-Involvement should be with employers from the countryside management sector and should form a significant part of the delivery or assessment of the qualification.
+Involvement should be with employers from the forestry and arboriculture sector and should form a significant part of the delivery or assessment of the qualification.
 Each centre's approach to employer involvement will be monitored in two ways.
 It will be monitored at centre level in the first term each year as part of the annual quality management review process that addresses centre strategy for delivery, assessment and quality assurance, when we will ask you to show evidence of how employer involvement is provided for all learners.
 You will need to show evidence in order to gain reporting clearance for certification.
 It will be monitored also at programme level as part of the standards verification process to confirm that plans for employer involvement meet the requirements of the specification.
 These approaches are designed to ensure additional activities can be scheduled where necessary so learners are not disadvantaged (see Section 8 Quality assurance).

 We know that the vast majority of programmes already have established links with employers.
 In order to give you maximum flexibility in creating and strengthening employer involvement, we have not specified a particular level of input from employers.
 However, meaningful employer involvement, as defined below, should contribute significantly to at least one mandatory unit.
-For this qualification, learners are expected to undertake 75 hours of work experience.

-This is the mandatory unit that specifies where assessment will be linked to employers:
+For this qualification, learners are expected to undertake 150 hours of work experience.

-• Unit 4: Work Experience in the Land-based Sectors.
+- This mandatory unit specifies where delivery and/or assessment will be linked to employers. - Unit 4: Work Experience in the Land-based Sectors.

-There are suggestions in many of the units about how employers could become involved in delivery and/or assessment.
+Also, there are suggestions in many of the units about how employers could become involved in delivery and/or assessment.
 These suggestions are not exhaustive and there will be other possibilities at local level.